markstringer-dti/markstringer-dti.github.io/dti.md

 Person 1: And that's dinner is it?
 You know cabbage doesn't agree with me!
 Remember what happened last time.
 You're such an ass-hole Kevin.

 The thing about both of these responses is that they move the action forward.
-They take any initial idea, no matter humble and move it forward.
+They take someone's first idea, no matter how humble, and move it forward.

 In improvisation, this is known as "Yes and."
 Accepting whatever your partner gives you and amplifying it.
 The opposite of "Yes and" is called blocking.